VargaJoe/sensenet-index-tools/README.md

 # SenseNet Index Maintenance Suite

 A comprehensive toolkit for managing and maintaining SenseNet Lucene.NET indexes.
-This suite currently includes tools for managing the LastActivityId value in SenseNet indexes, with plans to expand with more index maintenance capabilities.
+This suite includes tools for managing the LastActivityId value in SenseNet indexes, validating index integrity, and checking content synchronization between the database and index.

 ## Repository